01taylop/space-log/README.md

 # 🛸 Space Log

-A simple utility for logging tabular data.
+Space Log is a simple function which logs tabular data, similar to that of `yarn outdated`.

+You could - and probably should - just use `console.table` unless you appreciate a borderless display of data.

 ![Regions of Japan](https://github.com/01taylop/space-log/blob/main/assets/results.png?raw=true)

-## What is Space Log?

-Space Log is a simple utility library which logs tabular data, similar to that of `yarn outdated`.

-You could, and probably should, just use `console.table` unless you appreciate a borderless display of data.

 ## How to use Space Log?